 As required in the Accommodation Agreement, students must carry personal content insurance for loss or damage during the duration in Residence.
 Stolen or damaged personal items can then be replaced by the insurance company as per the policy.

 Mount Royal Residence Services does not provide content insurance and is not responsible for lost, stolen or damaged items.

 Residence Services also requires that all residents carry Personal Liability Insurance of no less than $1,000,000 for the entirety of their stay on campus.
 Please contact us with any questions.

 Residence is open year-round (see spring/summer housing options) with a few exceptions:

 Mount Royal University observes all major Canadian holidays and therefore the Residence Services office may be closed on those days.
 However, our on-call staff are always on-site and available to assist our residents when the office is not open.

-The Residence Services office is open during the reading week break in February.
+The Residence Services office is open during reading week breaks in October and February.

 Mount Royal University – including Residence Services – is closed during the winter break from the end of the December exam period to the first day of classes for the winter semester.
 If your student needs to remain in Residence during this time, they may apply in November with the Winter holiday closure application form for all or part of the holiday closure.
 A flat fee of $50 will apply.

 Note: Mail service is not available during the Winter holiday closure.